 - Include a call to action button.

-- Add some value to your subscribers by offering a giveaway or exclusive content.
+- Add some value to your subscribers by offering exclusive content or a giveaway.

 You need to write good content on your blog to gain traction.
 Your posts should be informative and exciting, and they should also answer questions that your readers might have.